awesomerank/awesomerank.github.io/lists/ripienaar/free-for-dev.md

 ## Artifact Repos

  * [central.sonatype.org](http://central.sonatype.org) - The default artifact repository for Apache Maven, SBT and other build systems.
+ * [packagecloud.io](https://packagecloud.io) - Easy to use repository hosting for: Maven, RPM, DEB, PyPi and RubyGem packages (has free tier).

 ## Tools for Teams and Collaboration